cs-chan/Total-Text-Dataset/README.md

 # Total-Text-Dataset (Official site)
+Updated on March 19, 2020 (Query on the new groundtruth of test set)

 Updated on Sept.
 08, 2019 (New [training groundtruths](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Groundtruth/Text) of Total-Text is now available)

 Updated on Sept.
-07, 2019 - (Updated [Guided Annotation toolbox](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Annotation_tools) for scene text image annotation)
+07, 2019 (Updated [Guided Annotation toolbox](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Annotation_tools) for scene text image annotation)

 Updated on Sept.
 07, 2019 (Updated [baseline](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Baseline) as to our IJDAR)